digfish/geotagged-media/readme.txt

 First version.
 Not applicable.

 == TODO ==
-* Add an overlay icon to media library in grid mode
+* Add an overlay icon to each photo in media library in grid mode
-* Filter on Media Library by if have metadata fields for camera or geolocation
+* Filter on Media Library by if have metadata fields for camera or geolocation (partially done, not using camera)
-* Clicking on the popup in the geomap it will not bring the attachment details form in the media library in grid mode
-* composer must be installed not by default, but ONLY if the user wants to use geocoding
 * Use [Leaflet Map Visualization Library](https://leafletjs.com/) on mobile devices instead of OpenLayers
-* Plugin view in backoffice: allow to access settings on a link close to the plugin entry
-* Geomark manually must be done in a modal overlay instead of a new page
+* Geomark manually must be done in a modal overlay instead of a new page (done for media list view)
+* Store geodata in EXIF tags directly in files that don't have it (partially done) -> missing: overwrite on images that already possess the tags
+* Show position on a map directly in the "edit media" details
+* Remove the the geotag from metadata stored in Wordpress (not from the file!)
+* Two or more maps in the same HTML stream does not work properly (need to replace HTML id's with classes)
+* The providers maps keys should stay on server and not be send to the client
+* Add parameters to the shortcode like sourcemaps, labels, or other form controls